msv-lab/llm-play/README.md

 # llm-query

-A utility for experimenting with LLMs for UNIX hackers.
-It supports the following workflow:
+A utility for interactively defining and executing experimental pipelines with LLMs.

 ```mermaid
 flowchart LR